holosphere/ioc-translation/faq/default.en.md

 <input id="ac-205" name="accordion-1" type="checkbox" />
 <label for="ac-205">When will tokens be released to fundraiser participants?</label>
 <article class="ac-small">
-<p>July 1st 2017, we will release the tokens to fundraiser participants.</p>
+<p>From July 1st 2017, we started releasing the tokens to fundraiser participants to those who wanted to be early holders.
+Early holders needed to have enough technical expertise to create seven wallets on different blockchain systems.
+In Q1 2018 we will distribute tokens to the Internet of Coins beta wallets of the other users.</p>
 </article>
 </div>